 It is no secret that rabbits grow quickly.
-In the wild, rabbits procreate and quickly grow to keep themselves from going extinct due to predators.
-Rabbits do not lose this inclination just because they live in captivity.
-Domestic rabbits grow just as quickly as those living in the wild, and they tend to stop growing at approximately the same time.
+In the wild, rabbits procreate and quickly grow to keep themselves from going extinct due to predators, but they do not lose this inclination as pets.
+Domestic rabbits grow just as quickly as wild ones, and they tend to stop growing at approximately the same time.

 The Average Growth Timeline